-Phonetics with Listening Practice (British), SoSe 2023
+Practical English Phonetics / Phonetics with Listening Practice (General), SoSe

 The course includes a series of listening exercises, which are designed to provide a sample of all the major varieties of English.
 We will learn, among other things, why so many people misheard Neil Armstrong’s famous first words from the surface of the moon, why Australians and New Zealanders misunderstand each other’s short vowels (e.g. pan–pen–pin–pun), and what the underlying rhythm of Indian English is that presents speakers of other Englishes with so many hurdles when they try to understand what is being said.
 We will also listen to a recording of what English is predicted to sound like in 100 years’ time.

 At the end of the course, there will be a brief (20 minutes) online oral exam, which will involve reading a text aloud, speaking spontaneously, and demonstrating at least a passive knowledge of the phonetic symbols used for transcribing English sounds.
+This exam can be done in person on campus if preferred, but the online form is easier to organise and provides more flexibility when it comes to choosing a date and time for the exam to take place.

 The course will be structured in a number of blocks:

 The second block will involve you sending me a voice message in which you read aloud two paragraphs of English prose.
 You can then tell me what aspects of your pronunciation you think you need to work on, and I can tell you whether I agree with you or whether there are other things I think you should work on.
-I will then point you to the resources you will need to practice with.
+I will then point you to the resources you will need to practise with.

 The seventh block will involve assessment.
 Students will demonstrate that they can read IPA transcriptions, and will read aloud the same passage as at the beginning of the course, as well as discussing a topic of their own choosing.